 During my internship at Boulder Emotional Wellness I returned to Carriage House, which was then being called Bridge House under the new leadership of Isabel McDevitt and is now referred to as Path to Home.
 As part of my internship I began and co-led a DBT group with fellow intern Sarah Wilson and later Elizabeth Driscoll.
 After graduating I continued the group with a variety of Naropa interns that were provided by Boulder Emotional Wellness.
 The group began as a DBT group, then we called it a “mindfulness” group, briefly a reading group.
 The group took place at the Resource Center at 16th and Walnut for a few years.

 Then the Resource Center closed.
-For awhile I did it out of my office but found the lack of access to a center, where people often would drop in as wanted or needed for other services, isolated the group from potential new members.
+For a short time I hosted the group in my office but found the lack of access to a center, where people often would drop in as wanted or needed for other services, isolated the group from potential new members.
 I asked Joy (coming full circle), who now runs Naropa Community Counseling, if she would host the group.
 She accepted my request, came up with the group’s current name “Community Circle,” and offered to provide an intern.

 I have always considered having an intern in the group a major asset.
 The group in turn provides interns with exposure to non-Naropa clientele, what I like to call therapy in “real time” with clients that offer a variety of complexities and of course an opportunity to observe group dynamics.
 Because of the “drop in” nature of the group a simple art therapy or writing exercise provides structure when the participants are not so consistent in their attendance.
 The more people are consistent, the less structure is needed as consistently reoccurring members start to build their own culture of connecting with one another.
 Lately I always come prepared with an exercise because the group is growing in membership and it is often unpredictable who will show up.
 It’s particularly useful to have an activity if you end with someone who has a lot to say or many people who do not know each other.
 It provides a way to break up individual experience, work with a common experience in the here and now and provides multiple opportunities for bridging.
 I recently picked up some wonderful writing prompts from participating in Kate Thompson’s "Writing for Supervision" group for therapists and from the many books she has collaborated on with others on the subject.
 I have gathered simple art therapy exercises that I have been exposed to over the years, a few recently from Ashley Eyre’s and Sarah Klein's workshop at the recent 2018 Four Corners’Group Society conference.